 - School staff benefit from seeing an evidence-based curriculum model at work, and teachers can get a jumpstart on familiarizing themselves with the instructional methods that will eventually be part of universal instruction in the school or district.

-In order to assess the quality of the curriculum underpinning the tutoring program, here are some questions to ask:
+Here are some questions you can use to assess the quality of the curriculum underpinning the tutoring program:

 - Is the curriculum grounded in reading research?